ImIshanTharaka/invoice-service/README.md

 # invoice-service
-An application for retrieving data from an excel file, save them in a database and generating a pdf invoice from that data and then send it to the relevant customer.
+An application for retrieving data from an excel file, save them in a database and generating a pdf invoice including that data and then send it to the relevant customer.

 ## Specifications
 This application consists of 3 microservices.